 Let’s flip things around a little.
 Our energy company is competing with batteries.
 How much can a single rechargeable NiMH AA battery raise?
 The Eneloop AA is about 1,940 m⋅Ah or milliAmpere hours, which means it could deliver 2 amps for an hour.
 That’s not energy, because how much damage it can do depends on the voltage.
 The Eneloop’s nominal voltage is about 1.2 Volts.
 So how high can a single AA battery lift a TON?

 Convert: 1940 milliampere hours * 1.2 V / ( 1 tonne * gravity ) To: meters ⟶ 0.85460376 meters

 And now you can see why backyard tinkerers don’t hoist their cars int the air in case there’s a power outage: that will barely deliver the energy of a 4-pack of AA batteries.
 Tesla Powerwall has nothing to fear.

 Why this is hard: “Let’s make it up in volume”

-Energy = mgh is a simple formula.
-All these gravity energy storage companies can only fiddle with mass and height.
+Energy = m × g × h is a simple formula.
+All that these gravity energy storage companies can do is fiddle with mass and height.
 But it’s really hard to increase either to meaningful amounts of storage.
-To store and recover the same amount of energy as in a Tesla Model 3 midrange battery pack (60 kWh), you’ll need about 300 elevators each lifting a tonne 100 meters.
-Obviously you want fewer elevators lifting much more weight much further.
+To store and recover the same amount of energy as in a midrange Tesla Model 3’s battery pack (60 kWh), you’ll need about 300 elevators each lifting a tonne 100 meters.
+Obviously instead you’ll use a few elevators lifting much more weight much further.
 But it becomes vastly harder to lift 1000 tons a kilometer into the air.